apigee-labs/rapier/README.md

 <a name="footnote2"><sup>2</sup></a> All Rapier APIs are fully hyperlinked, in the sense that there is nowhere in the API a client can reach
 by composing URLs that it cannot also reach by following hyperlinks.
-Because of this is it possible to write a general client that has no a-priori knowledge of a Rapier API and navigates it only by following hyperlinks.
+Because of this is it possible to write a general client that has no a-priori knowledge of any specific Rapier API and navigates APIs only by following hyperlinks.
 General software is more difficult to design and write than specific software—we believe clients that work this way are primarily written when, like browsers' and web bots', their cost can be amortized across many APIs and the cost and time to code to each API specifically is prohibitive.
 The primary reason for basing Rapier APIs on hypermedia is to make the APIs easier to understand and learn and to make conventional clients easier to write—supporting